6.6. Natural Language Processing#

 !pip install checklist torch

 It can be time-consuming to create data to test edge cases of your NLP model.
-If you want to quickly create data to test your NLP models, use Checklist.
+To quickly create data to test your NLP models, use Checklist.

 In the code below, I use Checklist’s Editor to create multiple examples of negation in one line of code.